 Your final step to connect your dreams with your life, therefore, is to reflect on your recent life.
 Look for anything that reminds you of something you recently experienced.
 When your dreams involve a person you’ve seen or place you’ve been to recently, reflect on it.
 Test to see if the dream connects with the experience involving that person, or place, or thing or whatever.

 When dreams remind you in any way of something that happened recently, even if just symbolically or from the story, reflect on it.
 Zero in.
 Look for parallels.
 Look for symbols and ways the story is told that remind you of your waking life.
 The connections and meaning are found by exploring your related thoughts, feelings, and memories.

-If you have little time for your dreams but want to do at least do some work with them, or your memory of them is spotty, I suggest that you focus on your recurring dreams.
+If you have little time for your dreams but want work with them, or your memory of them is spotty, I suggest that you focus on your recurring dreams.
 Here you can do the most good for yourself and potentially learn more in the long run, so this applies even to the lucky people with the best dream recall.
 Recurring dreams come in a few types ranging from repetitive day residue, to serial recurring dreams, to Groundhog Day dreams that repeat themselves exactly.
 You can use how you understand a particular dream symbol or theme in your recurring dreams, or a particular use of dream symbolism, as a master key to unlock the meaning of other parts of the same dream or later ones.

 Identify the Source of a Dream

 Rarely do dreams just replay memories verbatim.
 Instead, they turn everything into symbolism, and it’s up to you to hunt through your memories and think creatively to trace the symbolism back to its source.
 That’s half the fun.
 The dream is a mystery and you are the detective, which means your life is the crime scene.
 Ha ha!